commercelayer/demo-store/README.md

 If you have no experience with Commerce Layer, you can start by creating an account (it's free!) and following the [onboarding tutorial](https://docs.commercelayer.io/developers/welcome/onboarding-tutorial).

+> [!IMPORTANT]
-> :information_source: Please note that to set up a Demo Store you need a properly configured organization with at least a few products and one market.
+> Please note that to set up a Demo Store you need a properly configured organization with at least a few products and one market.

 If you prefer to start from scratch, you can create a new organization and use the following commands to configure a Commerce Layer's Demo Store-like project.